MdHussain02/Habit_tracker/docs/toast-implementation.md

 5. **Active Maintenance**: Regularly updated and maintained
 6. **Customizable**: Easy to customize appearance and behavior
 7. **Dark Theme Ready**: Pre-configured to match your app's dark theme
+8. **Flexible Positioning**: Multiple position options for different use cases
+9. **Compact Design**: Small, unobtrusive toasts that don't block the UI

 ## Customization